Aika336/WallpaperChanger/README.md

 # WallpaperChanger

-My first try to create a program lika WallpaperEngine maybe, in the future i will update the program.
+My first try to create a program like WallpaperEngine maybe, in the future i will update the program.

 ## Libraries